Arksine/katapult/README.md

 ## Uploading Klipper
 1) Make sure the `klipper` service stopped.
-2) Build Klipper with CAN support and with the "8KiB" bootloader setting enabled.
+2) Build Klipper with CAN support and with the a bootloader offset matching that of the "application offset" in CanBoot.
 3) Enter the bootloader.
 This will occur automatically if no program is detected.
    If you built CanBoot with an alternative method of entry you may use that.
    If upgrading from a currently flashed version of Klipper the `flash_can.py`